At a Glance

 ✨Tip Number 2

 Demonstrate your flexibility by being open to various shift patterns.
-Mentioning your willingness to adapt to different schedules can make you a more attractive candidate for the role.
+Mentioning your willingness to adapt to different schedules can make you more appealing to potential employers looking for reliable support workers.

 ✨Tip Number 3

 Engage with current or former Childrens Support Workers on social media platforms or forums.
-They can provide valuable insights into the role and may even share tips on how to impress during the interview process.
+They can provide valuable insights into the role and may even share tips on how to impress during interviews.

 ✨Tip Number 4